gemcfadyen/Apprenticeship-JavaTicTacToe/README.md

 # Running the application

-1. Clone the repo {code} git@github.com:gemcfadyen/Apprenticeship-JavaTicTacToe.git {code}
+1. Clone the repo `git@github.com:gemcfadyen/Apprenticeship-JavaTicTacToe.git`

 1. Ensure you have JUnit4 on your classpath (which should contain hamcrest-core-1.3.jar, hamcrest-library-1.3.jar).